-This course reviews concepts and theories related to public, family, community, and population health.
-Emphasizing the role of the provider in sustaining, restoring, and promoting health among diverse populations is explored.
+This course reviews concepts and theories related to the essentials of population health.
+Emphasizing the role of the provider in value transformation in healthcare and value-based care, exploring the contribution of health behavior to health outcomes, and evaluation of the implementation of population health management strategies.
 Principles of epidemiology and the influence of factors impacting the health and wellness of local and global communities are incorporated.
-The opportunity for students to collaborate within their community is explored using assessment tools to improve health outcomes.

-IDS450 - Holistic Approaches to Healthcare
+IDS450 Holistic Approaches to Healthcare